Google filing error shocks investors, exposes process

 Within minutes, though, an unknown prankster set up a “PendingLarry” Twitter feed to hypothesize what the missing quote might be.
 Among the highlights: “Man, our privacy was WAY violated today.”

-Donnelley shares lost more than 5 percent after Google started pointing the finger, though they recovered later in the day.
+Donnelley shares lost more than 5 percent after Google started pointing the finger.
 The company did not respond to a call for comment, but issued a statement to CNBC in which it said it was investigating the circumstances of the release.

 Best known as a provider of printing services, Donnelley is also the top SEC filing agent in the country, handling more than 75,000 submissions this year as of mid-October, according to SECInfo.com.